Skip to content

 Capability tag conventions:

-• :core/* — pattern-required basics every conformant port supports (event handler, frame, dispatch envelope, sub, trace, fx, error).
+• :core/* — pattern-required basics every conformant port supports (event handler, frame, dispatch envelope, sub, trace, fx, error). :core/image is the EP-0026 image-API surface (:select-ns selection, image-order layering, the shadow report, the collision / retired-key / inline-grammar fail-loud taxonomy, the default-image projection) exercised by the image-*.edn fixtures via the :assemble-image call op.

-• :fsm/* — FSM-richness axis (:fsm/flat, :fsm/hierarchical, :fsm/eventless-always, :fsm/delayed-after, :fsm/tags, :fsm/parallel-regions).
+• :fsm/* — FSM-richness axis (:fsm/flat, :fsm/hierarchical, :fsm/eventless-always, :fsm/delayed-after, :fsm/tags, :fsm/parallel-regions, :fsm/final-states, :fsm/registration-validation).

-• :actor/* — actor-model axis (:actor/own-state, :actor/spawn-destroy, :actor/cross-actor-fx, :actor/invoke, :actor/spawn-and-join, :actor/system-id).
+• :actor/* — actor-model axis (:actor/own-state, :actor/spawn-destroy, :actor/cross-actor-fx, :actor/declarative-spawn, :actor/spawn-and-join, :actor/system-id).

 • :routing/*, :ssr/*, :schemas/* — per-spec capabilities for ports that ship them.